-The simulated sensitivity of the reference detector to point sources and to a diffuse neutrino flux, both assumed to have E^{-2} neutrino energy spectra, is shown in Fig. 1 and Fig. 2, respectively.
+The simulated sensitivity of the reference detector to point sources and to a diffuse neutrino flux, both assumed to have $E^{-2}$ neutrino energy spectra, is shown in Fig. 1 and Fig. 2, respectively.
 For details on the simulation study see [9].
 Note that the sensitivity estimates depend strongly on the assumptions made for the event selection.
 In the studies presented here, events were required to pass standard trigger conditions and to be successfully reconstructed with modified ANTARES software, with a muon direction error below 5°.

-The significant difference between the estimated KM3NeT sensitivities and those of IceCube have two major reasons: First, the overall photocathode area times quantum efficiency assumed for KM3NeT exceeds that of IceCube by more than a factor of 2;

-second, the muon angular resolution in sea water is much better than in the polar ice, where light scattering is stronger.
+The significant difference between the estimated KM3NeT sensitivities and those of IceCube has two major components: First, the product of overall photocathode area and quantum efficiency assumed for KM3NeT exceeds that of IceCube by more than a factor of 2; second, the muon angular resolution in sea water is much better than in the polar ice, where light scattering is stronger.
 For point source searches both effects accumulate, whereas angular resolution is of minor impact for diffuse flux measurements.

 Figure 1.
-Average flux limit for point sources vs. declination achievable with the KM3NeT reference detector within one year of operation, calculated for ν{μ} events (lower solid line).
+Average flux limit for point sources vs. declination achievable with the KM3NeT reference detector within one year of operation, calculated for $\nu{\mu}$ events (lower solid line).
 For comparison, the experimental results from AMANDA (filled dots) and MACRO (open squares) for searches for signals from specific source candidates are plotted together with expected limits from the ANTARES (upper solid line) and IceCube (solid line at positive declinations) neutrino telescopes.

 Figure 2.
-Average diffuse flux limit achievable with the KM3NeT reference detector within one year of operation, calculated from ν{μ} events (lowest horizontal line).
-Also plotted are the experimental upper limits from the Ice-Cube, ANTARES and AMANDA detectors, all scaled to one year of data taking (other horizontal lines, from bottom to top).
+Average diffuse flux limit achievable with the KM3NeT reference detector within one year of operation, calculated from $\nu{\mu}$ events (lowest horizontal line).
+Also plotted are the experimental upper limits from the IceCube, ANTARES and AMANDA detectors, all scaled to one year of data taking (other horizontal lines, from bottom to top).
 The horizontal dashed line shows the theoretical Waxman-Bahcall limit, the curves falling with E indicate the band of atmospheric neutrino flux expectations.

-Further studies have been performed to assess a.o. the potential signal from Galactic sources with TeV gamma ray emission [10], from blazars and from gamma ray bursters (see [4] and references therein).
+Further studies have been performed to assess e.g. the potential signals from Galactic sources with TeV gamma ray emission [10], from blazars and from gamma ray bursters (see [4] and references therein).
 The general conclusion is that the KM3NeT neutrino telescope in the reference configuration will have good chances to detect signals from these source classes, albeit with limited statistics.